The robot fieldbus

 communication among different robot components,

-regardless of the manufacturer.
+regardless of the original manufacturer.

 Adaptable.
 Modules are recognized automatically.

-The robot changes depending on available hardware.
+The robot changes depending on hardware available.

 Deterministic Operating System on each module.
 Optimized